 In 2018, the Company conducted geological mapping, hand trenching and sampling along the 800m extent of what was believed to be the ENE trending Au-Ag Epithermal Zone immediately north of the Copper Cliff (Cu-Ag) Zone in the Pillar East area.
-On September 20, 2018, the Company announced through a news release (Reference: NR 06-18 dated September 20, 2018, entitled "Finlay Discovers High Grade Gold-Silver on its PIL Property") the results of this field work and reported that there are instead a number of mineralized zones with several orientations that occur over an area estimated at 500 - 800 metres long by ~100 metres wide.
+On September 20, 2018, the Company announced the results of this field work and reported that there are instead a number of mineralized zones with several orientations that occur over an area estimated at 500 - 800 metres long by ~ 100 metres wide.
 Highlights of the 2018 program are:

-- Channel sampling from 14 trenches scattered along 500m of the 800m trend; - 9 new Au-Ag mineralized structures (zones) were identified; - The most significant trenches, T1 and T2, targeted a high-grade discovery from 2017.
+- Channel sampling from 14 trenches scattered along 500 metres of the 800m trend; - 9 new Au-Ag mineralized structures (zones) were identified;

+- The most significant trenches, T1 and T2, targeted a high-grade discovery from 2017.
 Work exposed steeply dipping, northwest striking mineralized zones comprised of silicification, quartz veining and quartz-carbonate breccias.
-Several trenches exposed mineralized and structural (fault) zones that strike northerly and dip near vertically suggesting two or more structural orientations; - 23 trench samples returned greater than (>) 1,000 ppb (1.00g/t) Au and ranged up 20.63g/t Au; - 15 trench samples assayed > 50g/t Ag and ranged up to 694g/t Ag; - Free gold, electrum and argentite (silver) were visually identified in four samples from Trench T2; - Metallic analysis of higher-grade samples confirmed the presence of coarse gold and silver; and - Galena (Pb), sphalerite (Zn) and chalcopyrite (Cu) are present in many of the new zones.
+Several trenches exposed mineralized and structural (fault) zones that strike northerly and dip near vertically suggesting two or more structural orientations; - 23 trench samples returned greater than (>) 1,000 ppb (1.00g/t) Au and ranged up 20.63g/t Au; - 15 trench samples assayed > 50g/t Ag and ranged up to 694g/t Ag; - Free gold, electrum and argentite (silver) were visually identified in four samples from Trench T2 - Metallic analysis of higher-grade samples confirmed the presence of coarse gold and silver; - Galena (Pb), sphalerite (Zn) and chalcopyrite (Cu) are present in many of the new zones.